MrCherveN/Vehicle_Sales_Data_Analysis/README.md

 * SQL: Analyzing and cleaning a dataset in Google BigQuery for later analysis in Jupyter Notebook.
 * Jupyter Notebook: Employed for presenting analysis results in an interactive and readable format, leveraging its integration with Google BigQuery.
 * Python: Used for connecting to Google BigQuery, creating custom functions, integrating data analysis workflows.

-<h3 style="text-align:left;">Key Findings:</h3>

-The data analysis showed that a car's price is mainly influenced by its year of manufacture and mileage.
-The newer the car and the lower its mileage, the higher the price.
-Cars with automatic transmissions are more commonly found in higher price ranges, while cars with manual transmissions are generally priced lower.
-It was also observed that the car's condition and brand play a significant role in determining its price.
-For example, rare or collectible cars can still maintain a high value even if they are in poor condition.